 Covers frequently asked questions.
 Designed for outreach in peace community to people who have heard of war tax resistance.
 This is also available for free download as a PDF (241kB).

-Anyone can use the Peace Tax Return to protest war taxes each year on or before April 15.
-Section 1 is for people who may not owe taxes or are not refusing.
-Section Ⅱ is for people who are refusing some or all of their federal income or excise taxes.
-An online version will be available in December 2015.
+Anyone can use the Peace Tax Return to protest war taxes each year on or before taxes tax day — or anytime during the year!
+Part A is for people who may not owe taxes or are not refusing.
+Part B is for people who are refusing some or all of their federal income or excise taxes.
+Print out a PDF (page form is legal size) or order the brochure.
+Make your resistance public at wartaxdivestment.org.

 To assist employers in drafting a policy related to war tax resistance.